Um Ihnen das optimale Erlebnis zu bieten, werden auf dieser Site Cookies verwendet. Mehr darüber erfahren Sie hier.

 The Vale of Pewsey – tranquil, spiritual and ancient.

 The Vale is a beautiful area in the eastern half of the county of Wiltshire with the village of Pewsey at its centre.
-It is a walking and exploring landscape, studded with pretty and unspoilt villages and forms the western extent of the North Wessex Downs Area of Outstanding Natural Beauty.
+It is a walking and exploring landscape, studded with pretty and unspoilt villages and forms the western extent of the North Wessex Downs National Landscape.

 Archaeological digs around Pewsey indicate that there has been a settlement in Pewsey village since the 6th century, but the history of the Vale and the villages around it goes back much further with settlements from 3000BC.
 Much more recent history, with the opening of the Kennet and Avon canal in 1810 and the Great Western Railway in 1862, transformed Pewsey into a bustling community.
 Pewsey continues to be a quaint village that retains a charming character and is a hotspot for crop circle enthusiasts.